 This piece was published in collaboration with the Marshall Project.

-I'm in the yard, staring up at the concrete-colored clouds, when my last name and prison number erupt from the loudspeaker atop the wall, announcing I have a visitor.
+I'm in the yard, staring up at the concrete-coloured clouds, when my last name and prison number erupt from the loudspeaker atop the wall, announcing I have a visitor.

 At the gate, a guard asks why I'm in the yard in the first place if I knew I'd have a visit.
 I deny knowing that C.*, my girlfriend, was coming to see me, because that's easier than trying to explain what only a prisoner understands: that it's hard to breathe in prison.
 That no matter how long you've been in, the sensation doesn't subside—I knew that if I were to wait in my cell and she didn't come, I'd feel as if I couldn't breathe at all.